kevin-pek/dsa3101-frontend/README.md

 ├── assets
 │ └── (Contains all static files like images and icons used in the app) │
-├── components
+├── components (Reusable React Components)
 │ ├── Navbar.jsx (A component for navigation)
 │ └── RequireAuth.jsx (A component to protect routes for authorized users only) │
 ├── hooks
 │ └── auth.tsx (Custom React hooks for authentication logic)
 │
-└── pages
+└── pages (Correspond to each page in the app)
-  ├── Bookings.jsx (Page for handling bookings)
+  ├── Bookings.jsx (Page for handling events/bookings)
   ├── Dashboard.jsx (Main overview page of the app) ├── Employees.jsx (Page for managing employees)
   ├── Login.jsx (Page for user login)
-  └── Planner.jsx (Page for planning and scheduling)
+  └── Schedule.jsx (Page for planning/scheduling)
 ```